-- Our science degrees offer flexibility and choice unrivalled by any other Australian university. - From 2020 we will be offering new degrees in data science: the Bachelor of Applied Data Science, and the Bachelor of Applied Data Science Advanced (Honours). - You can study subjects across the scientific spectrum, and even take units from other areas such as arts, music and business, just to name a few. - We offer double degree options, which means you can graduate with two degrees in less time. - You can build your course around your passion for science, and not be directed to study subject areas outside science that may not interest you.
+Our science degrees offer flexibility and choice unrivalled by any other Australian university.
+You can:

+- Study subjects across the scientific spectrum, and even take units from other areas such as arts, music and business, just to name a few. - · Graduate with two degrees in less time, by studying a double degree - Build your course around your passion for science, and not be directed to study subject areas outside science that may not interest you.